 A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 A year later, the entrepreneur sold his first root beers at a roadside drink stand in 1919 during a parade honoring WWI Veterans in Lodi, California, who were returning home from war.
-Thus began a long history with American Veterans that would later help bolster the franchise in post-WWII 1950s.
-Aiding his cause in those early years of his venture was the onset of prohibition and those frosty mugs would allow people to wet their whistle and quench their thirsts.
+Thus began a long history with American Veterans that would later help bolster the franchise in the post-WWII 1950s.
+Aiding his cause in the early years of his venture was the onset of prohibition and those frosty mugs would allow people to wet their whistle and quench their thirsts.

 On Jan 12, 1971, the Watertown Daily Times reported—